yojoecapital/notes/CS-585 Natural Language Processing/22-Semantic-Role-Labeling.md

 ## Predicate-Argument Structure and Semantic Roles

-- ==predicates== bear the central meaning of a situation expressed by a text
+- **predicates** bear the central meaning of a situation expressed by a text
   - usually verbs or verbal nouns ("bought", "purchase")
-- ==arguments== phrases that fill meaning slots of a situation expressed by a predicate, define its essential details
+- **arguments** phrases that fill meaning slots of a situation expressed by a predicate, define its essential details
   - answers questions like "who?", "did what?", "to whom?"
   - usually nouns or noun phrases ("stock", "XYZ corporation")
-- ==semantic roles== express the abstract role that *arguments* of a predicate can take in the event
+- **semantic roles** express the abstract role that *arguments* of a predicate can take in the event
   - similar to a generalization of the arguments
   - the semantic role of the "XYZ corporation" is the "Buyer"